-Dig a trench that’s wide enough to accommodate your perforated pipes and allow for a 2.5cm gap on each side.
-The trench also needs to have a depth of 50cm, and has a fall of at least 1 to 80.
+Dig a trench that’s wide enough to accommodate your perforated pipes and allow for a 25mm gap on each side.
+The trench also needs to have a depth of 500mm, and has a fall of at least 1 to 80.

-Fill the trench with a 5cm layer of bedding gravel or aggregate, and cover the aggregate with a layer of landscaping fabric that’s been cut to be slightly wider than the trench so it can overlap and stop silt and dirt from getting into the pipework.
+Fill the trench with a 50mm layer of bedding gravel or aggregate, then cover the aggregate with a layer of non woven geotextile membrane that’s been cut to be slightly wider than the trench so it can overlap and stop silt and dirt from getting into the pipework.

 Stage 2 – Pipe Installation

-Place the piping into the trench, maintaining the required slope, with the perforations facing the ground.
-Wrap more geotextile membrane around the pipe and add a layer of aggregate on top, leaving a gap of approximately 8cm from the surface level of the surrounding ground.
+Place the piping into the trench, maintaining the required slope then wrap more geotextile membrane around the pipe and add a layer of aggregate on top, leaving a gap of approximately 80mm from the surface level of the surrounding ground.
 You can then fill that gap with topsoil, and level it out using the tamper and rake.

 Before you get started, you also need to check that you have a suitable – and permitted – connection to a drain or soakaway, and that you are not going to direct water into an area that could cause damage to any nearby building foundations.